kasemir/org.csstudio.display.builder/Readme.md

 ####  Eclipse Integration

-Everything can be tested in form of JUnit tests or 'main' type demos.

-RCP integration uses SWT FXCanvas.
+RCP integration uses an SWT FXCanvas to display the JavaFX representation within a current version of Eclipse/RCP.

-RCP 'View' for the runtime.

-RCP 'Editor' for editor.
+An RCP 'View' hosts the display runtime, while an RCP 'Editor' is used for the display editor.

 Major TODOs:

- * Context menus.
+ * None?

 Performance: JavaFX vs. SWT